Announcing our bold, new campaign: "Cellular Agriculture for the Public Good."

 Impeding the flow of information misaligns with New Harvest’s role as a public charity.

-As a nonprofit in a startup-dominated field, we are frequently approached by entrepreneurs seeking advice, support and funding to get their companies off the ground.
+As a nonprofit organization and group of scientific experts in a startup-dominated field, members of the New Harvest research community, including staff and grantees, are frequently approached by entrepreneurs seeking advice, support and funding to get their companies off the ground.
 In the early days of New Harvest, this meant that our staff had a lot of non-disclosure agreements (NDAs) in front of us at any given time.

 1. NDAs don’t align with our values.

 As outlined in our strategic plan, one of New Harvest’s strategies for impact is to “default to open.”
-Just as our staff commits not to sign NDAs, our grantees commit to keeping their intellectual property open as well (see page 9 of our grantee handbook).
+Just as we commit not to sign confidentiality agreements, we commit to keeping all intellectual property open as well (see section 7 of our grantee agreement).
 Openness is a core guiding principle at our organization.

 2. NDAs conflict with our role as a public charity.